 When I am running my game/program, I am getting visual artifacts while that game/program is up.
 What should I do?

 - If this happens, please turn off the game/program and try a different game/program after a few hours to see if the visual artifacts occur again.
-Sometimes the GPU could have been running for too long.
-When running for long periods of time the GPU can overheat.
+Sometimes when the GPU has been running for long periods of time it can overheat.

-- If the visual artifacts still show up, please contact our support team for assistance
+- If the visual artifacts still show up, contact our Customer Support Team for assistance.